kengggg/osm-gpx-download/README.md

-osm-gps-trace-download
+osm-gps-trace-download.py
 ======================

 A Python script for downloading OSM's GPS traces from given boundary box.

 There are 2 parts of variables that you should adjust to match your need.

 ```python